alebrozzo/timba/README.md

 ## Next steps

 So this has been the first "I am learning how to deploy to the cloud" step.
-I want Timba to have many more features, for starters _not every user should be able to create, edit and delete dice sets_.
-I have the feeling that if I can use firestore's auth abilities I would still be able to get away with static site, but eventually I will need to make it all dynamic.
+I want Timba to have many more features, for starters some sort of user creation to allow for each user to have their own private sets.
+I have the feeling that if I can use firestore's auth abilities I would still be able to get away with a static site, but eventually I will need to make it all dynamic.
 Even if not necessary, I want to learn different alternatives of application deployment, Timba is just an excuse, or rather, a carrot for this donkey.